Richmond, Minnesota: Geography and transportation

 According to the United States Census Bureau, the city has a total area of 1.05 sqmi; 1.03 sqmi is land and 0.02 sqmi is water.

+When first platted, Richmond was within Munson Township.
+Richmond has since grown to become a separate municipality that has also annexed portions of Wakefield Township.
 Richmond serves as the northern terminus for State Highway 22, with the route ending when it connects with State Highway 23.
 Richmond is located about 15 miles west of Interstate 94 following State Highway 23.
 Glacial Lakes State Trail also runs through Richmond and connects it through different towns all the way to Willmar.

 The town's nickname, "On the Horseshoe Chain of Lakes", is a nod to a geographical feature of the town.
 The town is home to a group of over a dozen lakes along the Sauk River, with the largest being Horseshoe Lake, hence the name "Horseshoe Chain of Lakes".

 Richmond is located in an area with many outcrops of granite.
 The area is known as "Granite Country", as the material has been mined there for over 100 years and is home to around twenty different quarries.